theKidOfArcrania/theKidOfArcrania/README.md

 ## `get Education >>= putStrLn`

 MS in Computer Science: University of Texas At Dallas (expected December 2021), GPA: 4.0
+  * TA/mentor for Cyber Attack and Defense Lab (2021 Spring)

 BS in Computer Science: University of Texas At Dallas (graduated May 2020), GPA: 3.968

 ### Course work
 #### Graduate
+ * Malicious and Systems Analysis
  * Database Design
  * Advanced Programming Languages
  * Information Security